joeleba/joeleba.github.io/_posts/2016-05-04-being-a-first-time-tutor.md

 ### The Mistakes

-The immense anxiety of delivering first session led my senses astray, and I did a stupid thing: trying to remember the answer key and present them on the whiteboard.
+The immense anxiety of delivering the first session led my senses astray, and I did a stupid thing: trying to remember the answer key and present them on the whiteboard.
 I distinctly remember the feeling when I forgot the answer in the middle of explaining a question, with 11 pairs of eyes were staring at me.
 Literally chills down my spine.
-I got all stammering and my students got all confused.
-Not the best start of the season...
+Not the best start...

-Then I realized one thing: I could comfortably handle any of those questions, why on earth was I trying to _remember_ the answer??
-The moment I abandonned the memorization approach and did the questions on the spot, my tutorial sessions went a whole lot smoother.
-Oh and my anxiety faded eventually.
-Great success.
+Then I realized one thing: I could comfortably handle any of those questions, why was I trying to _remember_ the answer??
+The moment I abandonned the memorization approach and did the thinking on the spot, my tutorial sessions went a whole lot smoother.
+Oh and my anxiety faded eventually, as expected.

 ### The Takeaways